Residential College Director

 - Manage residential college budget, monitoring program and council expenses for the community, authorize routine expenditures, arrange for payment or reimbursement procedures, and maintain accurate records and oversight of financial expenditures within the budget.
 Perform generalized administrative tasks to support the residential college.
 (5%)

 Perform other duties as assigned.

 Department: Daily contact with professional, clerical, secretarial, custodial, and maintenance staff.
-Daily contact with graduate and undergraduate student staff and professional staff of Residence Life and Undergraduate Studies.
+Daily contact with graduate and undergraduate student staff and professional staff of Residence Life, Student Success and Undergraduate Studies.

-University: Regular contact with offices of Student Affairs, CWRU Policy and Public Safety, University Counseling Services, University Housing, Enrollment Management, Disability Resources, Office of Multicultural Affairs, Greek Life, Career Center, Educational Services for Students.
+University: Regular contact with offices of Student Affairs, CWRU Policy and Public Safety, University Counseling Services, University Housing, Enrollment Management, Disability Resources, Office of Multicultural Affairs, and Greek Life.
 Regular contact with faculty serving as advisors and first year course instructions about individual student concerns.